Ibrahim Šehić: Erzurumspor

 In July 2018, Šehić moved to Erzurumspor on a three-year deal.
 He made his competitive debut for the side against Rizespor on 24 August and kept a clean sheet.

 Šehić was an important piece in Erzurumspor's promotion to the Süper Lig just one season after being relegated.
 He did not concede a goal in 16 matches and captained the club.

 Konyaspor

 In August 2020, Šehić switched to Konyaspor on a two-year contract.
 He debuted officially for the squad on 19 September against Gençlerbirliği and managed to prevent them from scoring.

 In November, he was named team captain.

 Šehić signed a new two-year deal with Konyaspor in November 2021.

 In February 2023, he prolonged his contract with the club until June 2025.

 Later stage of career

 In July, Šehić was transferred to Saudi Arabian outfit Al-Khaleej.

 In July 2025, he signed with Çorum.

+In July 2026, he switched to Sarıyer.

 International career

 Šehić was a member of the Bosnia and Herzegovina under-21 team for several years.

 In May 2010, he received his first senior call up, for friendly games against Sweden and Germany, but had to wait until 17 November to make his debut against Slovakia.

 He retired from international football on 7 May 2024.